nus-cs2113-AY2223S1/ip/docs/README.md

 ### `delete` - Delete a current task

-Delete a current task in the task list in the format `delete X` where X is the index of the task to be deleted.
+Delete a current task in the task list in the format `delete (index)`

 **Example of usage:**